FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 the Council’s budget including Revenue and Capital exceeds €1 billion.
 Councillor Sheahan

-referred to the national housing and homelessness crisis and welcomed the additional--- 25
+referred to the national housing and homelessness crisis and welcomed the additional
+---
+25

 Homeless provision of €1.8m increase to a total of €6.7m.
 He welcomed the overall with